 So why is cloud-based budgeting software right for your team?
 Here are six reasons why.

 Collaboration is much easier too.
 If you’ve ever tried to get information from different teams and received 10 different spreadsheets which you’ve then had to painstakingly cobble together and make sense of, then you know that collaboration is one of the most important things when it comes to budgeting software.
-PowerPlan allows for your team to access and edit the same information, giving you and your team hours back to your day.
+Questica Budget allows your team to access and edit the same information, saving valuable hours in the process.

 Affordability: Cloud-based software allows you to have multiple (or unlimited) users (or seats) under one monthly cost or license, which means your costs won’t change should you have to add or drop users.
 Any support or questions that users have will be answered and remedied by the support teams associated with the software, meaning your IT team is not burdened by another software package to maintain.

 Scalability: Scalability is how your software grows and manages the increased demands of your users.
 If you suddenly had more usage of your budgeting system, would your on-premise hardware be able to cope with the increased activity?
 Or would it suddenly become very slow and difficult for your team to use?
 With on-premise software, scaling up would mean buying hardware, such as extra servers.
-With cloud-based software, no additional hardware is needed, and PowerPlan can easily upgrade your storage and/or CPU capacity so your team can continue working without interruptions to their service.
+With cloud-based software, no additional hardware is needed, and storage and/or CPU capacity can be easily upgraded so your team can continue working without interruption.

 Reliability and disaster recovery: Reliability is one of the most important benefits of cloud software.
 If you have connectivity issues, something happens to your servers, or a natural disaster occurs, you could lose vital information.
-With cloud software like PowerPlan, various controls, agreements, and systems are put in place to make sure that you can access your software, including:
+With cloud software like Questica Budget, various controls, agreements, and systems are put in place to make sure that you can access your software.

 Security: Security is of upmost importance for many non-profits who often have very sensitive client information which needs to be protected and kept private.
-Cloud IT service providers like PowerPlan provide higher levels of security than many companies can provide without having an extensive IT security team.
-PowerPlan’s hosting services are provided by Microsoft Azure, which provides more than ninety compliance certifications including FERPA, HIPAA, NIST CSF, NIST 800-171, and PCIDSS, and has undergone an SSAE 16 audit.
+Cloud-based budgeting software provides higher levels of security without the reliance of an extensive IT security team.

 Environmentally friendly: For many non-profit organizations, it’s incredibly important to be environmentally conscious.
 If you’re looking for ways to become more sustainable, cloud budgeting software is a great way to do that: